 The admissions staff will review your completed application to determine whether all documents are complete and whether you meet the minimum admissions requirements.
-We will compute your adjusted Pre-pharmacy GPA, using the last grade you received in your courses and we will also determine that none of the Pre-pharmacy courses were more than 7 years prior to the date your would start classes.
-If all these checks are cleared, the status of your application will be posted on-line and verifying that your application is complete.
-We recommend you first review the on-line posting since your records will be updated there.
+We will compute your adjusted pre-pharmacy GPA, using the last grade you received in your courses, and we will also determine that none of the pre-pharmacy courses were more than 7 years prior to the date you would start classes.
+If all these checks are cleared, the status of your application will be posted online and verify that your application is complete.
+We recommend you first review the online posting since your records will be updated there.